Newiq/Musico/README.md

 ## Overview

-Musico is an interactive platform designed for musicians to access, annotate, and learn music more effectively.
+Musico is an interactive platform designed for musicians to manage music sheets, use music tools and learn music more effectively.

 ### Problem